 When we talk about subheads, we’re talking about two different things:

 - The supporting line of text beneath the headline at the top of the page

-- The small headlines that introduce copy chunks or sections down the page
+- The small headlines that introduce chunks of copy or sections down the page

 This guide is about the second type.